Vishvas-Enjamuri/openshift-cg-19-Feb-2024/17-SSL-Certificate-Mgmt/README.md

 ```

-5. As we know "servingCerts" Spec is missing in CRC Deploy, hence we need to add the same manually
+5. As we know "servingCerts" Spec is missing in API Server Cluster Config in case of CRC Based Deployment, hence we need to add the same manually
 ```
 oc edit apiserver cluster -o yaml
 ```